Endometriosis is a condition that can affect females. It happens when tissue that is similar to that of endometrial tissue grows outside the uterus.

 Endometrosis occurs when tissue, similar to the lining of the endometrium, grows outside the uterus.
 The tissue that grows outside the uterus in endometriosis is not the same as endometrial tissue, but they have some features in common.

-They can develop anywhere in the body, but they usually occur in the pelvic area.
+The tissue can develop anywhere in the body, but it usually affects the pelvic area, including:

 - the ovaries

 - tissues that support the uterus